lrncrd/CQArchaeo/README.md

 # CQArcheo
-A Python package for calculating and plotting Kendall CQA results (Kendall 1974).
+A simple Python package for calculating and plotting Kendall CQA results (Kendall 1974).

 ## Installation
 At the current stage of development, you need to clone the repository and install the package locally.